nilesh-tawari/ChronQC/docs/run_chronqc.rst

 - ``chronqc.stats.cols.txt`` file generated during the ChronQC stats database creation can be used to get column names present in the database.
 - Using the statistics database and a configuration file (JSON), ChronQC generates time series plots for various metrics to create an interactive, self-contained HTML file.
 - Plots should be mentioned simultaneously in JSON, if are generated from same SQLite table.
 This ensures proper grouping in sidebar of HTML report.
-- Special characters in the title or y-axis label must be specified as HTML entity.
+- If special characters are present in config file, users must encode it in UTF-8.

 Default config file